 Strathclyde Partnership for Transport

-The Glasgow Subway is an underground railway dating from 1896, making it the third oldest underground railway in the world, after London and Budapest.
-It comprises of two tunnels, a clockwise Outer Circle and an anti-clockwise Inner Circle, each 10km long.
-The form of construction varies depending on soil type, depth below surface and proximity to rivers and includes; brick horseshoe, concrete horseshoe, brick and concrete circular and cast iron types.
+The Glasgow Subway is an underground railway dating from 1896, making it the third oldest underground in the world, after London and Istanbul.
+It comprises of two tunnels, a clockwise Outer Circle and an anti-clockwise Inner Circle, each 10km.
+The subway system is used by over 40,000 passengers every day.

-The bulk of the repairs are being undertaken in tunnels running between Hillhead and Buchanan Street stations in the city centre, a stretch which also incorporates Kelvinbridge, St George’s Cross and Cowcaddens stations.
-Another high priority is a section on the south side of Glasgow between Shields Road and Kinning Park.
-These ‘high priority’ areas total 8,019 linear metres of tunnel.
+The bulk of the repairs took place in tunnels running between Hillhead and Buchanan Street stations in the city centre, a stretch which incorporates Kelvinbridge, St George’s Cross and Cowcaddens stations.
+Freyssinet carried out improvements in a section of tunnels on the east side of Glasgow from Shields Road to Kinning Park.
+The works included: